 There are millions of brands fighting for the ever dwindling attention of their followers.

 And that doesn’t even take into account the billions of topics your shares are going to have to compete with on Twitter – politics, cryptocurrency, sports, celebrity babies.

-That means the things that you did in the past are not going to work in 2018.
-Especially when it comes to creating your the visuals that accompany your tweets.
+That means the things that you did in the past are not going to work in 2023., especially when it comes to creating the visuals that accompany your tweets.

 Don’t let that great content go to waste because you used a poor visual.
 That’s a rookie mistake.

-Instead invest the same effort that you did in that content when it’s time to design the visual.
-And I am going to show you exactly how to do that below.
+Instead, invest the same effort that you did in that content when it’s time to design the visual.
+In this article, I’m going to show you exactly how to do that.
+Let’s get started.

 You shouldn’t have to reinvent the wheel every time you want to share a visual or graphic on social media.

-Instead, the visuals should a feel the same, almost like they came from one single designer.
+Instead, the visuals should all feel the same, almost like they came from one single designer.
 Even if you have a team of designers working for your company.

 Now, as you just saw with the previous example, not every template you create has to be icon centric.
 You can mix in some text or titles, just like Moz does for most of their content shares:

-And best of all their designers can create a template that anyone, even overworked social media managers, can plug and play with.
+And best of all, their designers can create a template that anyone can use.

-And boom your visuals are already going to be better in 2018.
+And boom your visuals are already going to be better.

 Just like the hundreds of other people doing that across the globe.

-Stock images like this were created to be appeal to as many people as possible.
-You honestly could use that center image on hundreds of different types of content.
+Stock images like this were created to appeal to as many people as possible, and to be used on hundreds of different types of content.

 Because these images have been used so much and are so unimaginative, people usually scroll right past the shares that they accompany.